 Remark 2.1 (On the base field k).
 We mainly work over \mathbb{C} , the complex number field, in the papers on quasi-log schemes (see [F23, Chapter 6]).
 This is because the author's approach depends on the theory of mixed Hodge structures on cohomology with compact support.
 However, almost all results on quasi-log schemes hold true over any algebraically closed field k of characteristic zero.
 For example, we can prove the vanishing theorems for quasi-log schemes over k by the Lefschetz principle.
-Hence the cone and contraction theorem for quasi-log schemes can be proved as an application of some vanishing theorems.
+Hence the cone and contraction theorem for quasi-log schemes defined over k can be proved as an application of some vanishing theorems.
 When we treat sufficiently general fibers, uniruledness, rationally chain connectedness, and so on, we have to take care of the base field k if the cardinality of k is countable (see [F35]).
-It is obvious that some results, for example, the simple connectedness of quasi-log canonical Fano pairs, make sense only over \mathbb{C} (see [FLw] and [F31]).
+It is obvious that some results, for example, the simply connectedness of quasi-log canonical Fano pairs, make sense only over \mathbb{C} (see [FLw] and [F31]).
+We note that we can check that all the results obtained in this paper hold true over any algebraically closed field k of characteristic zero without any difficulties.